marcgg/marcgg.github.com/_posts/2013-04-22-what-i-learned-teaching-web.md

 ## What I Learned

-While I already helped out friends or colleagues learning new concepts, this was the first time where I'd give a class to complete strangers.
+While I already helped out friends or teammates learning new concepts, this was the first time where I'd give a more formal class to complete strangers.
 In the process I learned a lot.

 ### People are interested

-I was really surprised wheng around 10 people showed up for the class, and even more surprised by how involved they were.
+I was really surprised when around 10 people showed up, and even more surprised by how involved they were.
 A lot of relevant questions were asked and there often was a discussion going on.
-Questions, as it turned out, are perfect to get instant feedbacks on wether I was clear or not and allowed me to reformulate a lot of my ideas to get my message accross better.

 It was great to see a non tech crowd so genuily interested in concepts as obscure to them as DNS or source control.
 This made my day every time.